jjtail/Bragging_acl2025/README.md

 }
 ```

-# Core Rewriting Strategies
-The dataset currently focuses on several key strategies for transforming communication:
+The dataset currently also focuses on several key strategies for transforming communication:

 - The Humble Brag: Framing an achievement or point of pride as a complaint, a burden, or an inconvenience.
 This allows the speaker to share positive information indirectly while feigning humility or frustration.